Allergies aren’t much fun at the best of times—whether you’re sneezing from hay fever or longing to scratch that itchy rash.

 Alternatives to Benadryl during pregnancy

-If your doctor has advised against taking Benadryl, or you’ve found the side effects too troublesome, there are a number of non-medical remedies that could provide relief from your allergy symptoms.
+If your doctor has advised against taking Benadryl, or you’ve found the side effects too troublesome, there are a few non-medical remedies that could provide relief from your allergy symptoms:

 You can also aim to limit your exposure to whatever it is that sets off your allergies.